Coronavirus Symptoms: Frequently Asked Questions

 Can you have COVID-19 without symptoms?

 Yes.
-Symptoms of COVID-19 usually show up from two to 14 days after exposure to the new coronavirus, but some people who are infected do not develop symptoms or feel ill.
+Symptoms of COVID-19 usually show up from two to 14 days after exposure to the coronavirus, but some people who are infected do not develop symptoms or feel ill.
+This is why it is so important to wear a face mask and practice physical distancing and hand hygiene.
+People can be infected with COVID-19 and not realize it, but still be able to transmit it to other people.

 Like adults, babies and children with COVID-19 can have fever, cough, sore throat, difficulty breathing and diarrhea.
-Children with COVID-19 generally have milder illness and rarely require treatment at a hospital, but in a few reported cases, very young babies have become seriously ill with pneumonia due to infection with the new coronavirus.
+Children with COVID-19 generally have milder illness than adults and rarely require treatment at a hospital.
+But in a few reported cases, very young babies have become seriously ill with pneumonia due to infection with the coronavirus.

 Coronavirus (COVID-19) Self-Checker